Nicocarad/Computational-Intelligence/Final_Report.md

 - _Collaborations_:  Worked with Angelo Iannielli - s317887

-- Peer Reviews:  Not requested for this Lab
+- Peer Reviews:  Not requested for the challenge

 ## LAB 2 - NIM with ES